ProtoPie/enterprise-onpremises/README.md

 ## Trouble Shooting Guide

+Always make sure that browser cache is cleared(disabled) after applying this trouble shooting guide.

 #### docker logs (postgres:10.5-alphine docker container) "/bin/bash^M: bad interpreter: no such file or directory" error when it occurs

 If you use Sublime Text on Windows or Mac to edit your scripts: